 Lelouch and Suzaku.
 Two princes, two philosophies to change the World.

-In the contradictory world of Code Geass, the prince of invaders (Lelouch Lamperouge) stand up for the Japanese rebels while the prince of Japan (Suzaku Kururugi) is determined in changing the system by inside.
+In the contradictory world of Code Geass, the prince of invaders (Lelouch Lamperouge) stand up for the Japanese rebels while the prince of Japan (Suzaku Kururugi) is determined in changing the system from inside.
 The both aims to put the basis for a world of equal rights, stopping Britannia’s greed of subordinating humanity to its rules governed by the selfishness of their Emperors.
 The repeated motive is the well known: “For Nunnaly’s sake”; however, investigating deeper we are going to find out that Lelouch and Suzaku’s actions have in first place emotional roots.

 Suzako’s side: a path for redemption.

-From Suzaku’s background we know that he killed is father Genbu to end the war between Japan and Britannia in a short time.
+From Suzaku’s background we know that he killed is father Genbu to rapidly end the war between Japan and Britannia.
 That was his childish and immature view: a selfish desire that conditioned the future of Japan.
-In order not to make the sacrifice of his dad vain he wants to change society and Britannia’s structure following the rules avoiding a hard face to face.
+In order not to make the sacrifice of his dad vain, he wants to change society and Britannia’s structure following the rules avoiding a hard face to face.
 The approach of temporary preserving the status quo reflects the character’s moral principle that a victory accomplished with evil methods has no value.
 In truth, that code of living is the initial conviction of Suzaku who deeply changes his behaviour after the death of his beloved Euphemia.
 Since that tragic event he starts fighting blinded by hatred: he smashes everything that separates him from the objective.
 Suzaku’s attitude appears in first place to be spotless and governed by his pure intentions.
 But his valiant actions are determined predominantly by the need of redemption: it’s the cause for Kururugi’s tendency to put his own person in danger when the occasion arises.